 The campaign provides essential water safety information, encourages parents to talk to their children about the risks, and offers practical advice that can make all the difference in an emergency.
 It’s also a vital opportunity for swim schools, communities and schools to come together in promoting life-saving education.

-This year, National Drowning Prevention Week runs from 14th to 21st June 2025.
-It comes just before the summer holidays, when children are more likely to spend time in and around open water – from beaches and lakes to rivers and swimming pools.
+This year, National Drowning Prevention Week runs from 13th to 20th June 2026.
+It comes just before the summer holidays, when children and teenagers are more likely to spend time in and around open water – from beaches and lakes to rivers and swimming pools.

 Why National Drowning Prevention Week is So Important to Us at Cindy’s Swim School